-MUS 281, 282 PIANO PEDAGOGY 1, 2
+MUS 281, 282 PIANO PEDAGOGY 1, 2 Two credit hours each

-Prerequisite for MUS 282 = MUS 281 The study of elementary, intermediate, and advanced piano methods and materials, with emphasis on teaching techniques, pedagogical philosophy and the integration of theory, musicianship, ear-training, and sight-reading into the private lesson environment.
+The study of elementary, intermediate, and advanced piano methods and materials, with emphasis on teaching techniques, pedagogical philosophy and the integration of theory, musicianship, ear-training, and sight-reading into the private lesson environment.
 Includes observation of private teachers and supervised student teaching.
-Offered in alternate years; next offered fall '07 (MUS 281) and spring '08 (MUS 282).
+Offered in alternate years.